 Strength and power without the noise.

 Need an escape as badly as I have lately?
-Spend some time with one of these folks (note: to qualify for the list, the candidate must have been born in literature, though he/she may have taken on other forms since):
+Spend some time with one of these quiet characters (note: to qualify for the list, the candidate must have been born in literature, though he/she may have taken on other forms since):

 5. Groot: Flora Very Colossus